frederic-perez/AmE-dictionary/data/dictionary.md

 __lay (one’s) life on the line__ _idiom_ To put oneself in harm’s way (to achieve something), especially at the risk of losing one’s life.
 (Sometimes used hyperbolically.)
 __lay (oneself) out__ _idiom_ To put in a great deal of effort; to inconvenience oneself or go through a lot of trouble. _I don’t know why I always lay myself out to impress your parents—they never appreciate what I do anyway._
 __lay (something) at the feet of (someone)__ _idiom_ To make or hold someone, especially a group of people, responsible for something.
+__lay down and die__ _idiom_ :dart: To quit; to give up hope or ambition. _We might have had an unexpected loss in the playoffs, but that doesn’t mean this team is ready to lay down and die!_
 __lay the groundwork (for something)__ _idiom_ To create or prepare the basics or essential foundation (for something); to pave the way (for something). _As CEO of the company, I laid the groundwork for one of the most successful international firms in the country._
 __lay the table__
 __lay__ _adj_ _Lay reader._